-A formal trust agreement or deed is typically drafted by a lawyer and identifies the settlor, the trust property, the trustee(s) and the beneficiaries.
+A formal trust agreement or deed is typically drafted by a lawyer and identifies the settlor, the trust property, the trustees, and the beneficiaries.

 A formal trust agreement typically sets out:

-- The effective date of the trust
+- the effective date of the trust

-- How the trust is to be administered
+- how the trust is to be administered

-- The powers of the trustee(s)
+- other powers of the trustees.

 To demonstrate the existence of an informal trust, the trustee, the settlor, and the trust beneficiary must be clearly identified on the application.
 The trust property will already be identified on the application.

-If the criteria above are met, income on the transferred property will be attributed back to the transferor.
-This means that the transferor must include the income on his or her tax return, instead of the transferee’s.
+If the above criteria are met, income on the transferred property will be attributed back to the transferor.
+This means that the income must be included on the transferor’s tax return, instead of the transferee’s.

 When the minor child attains the age of 18, all attribution ceases (unless the donor still has control or direction over funds in the account).
 Also, attribution ceases if the settlor dies or becomes non-resident.

 An irrevocable trust may be considered revocable if the transferor and sole trustee are the same person.
-The reason for this is that, as sole trustee, the transferor may have the ability to control the trust assets and to determine how they are distributed, depending on the terms of the trust.
+The reason for this is that, as sole trustee, the transferor may have the ability to control the trust assets and to determine how they’re distributed, depending on the terms of the trust.
 This rule may also apply if one spouse is the settlor and the other spouse is the trustee.
 This is because it could be argued that the spouses are acting together.
-Therefore, to avoid application of this attribution rule, if the transferor is also a trustee, it is important to ensure that there are at least two other trustees and that the transferor cannot be allowed to compel or overrule any majority decisions.
-With the creation of a trust, it may be easier just to make sure the donor and trustee are not the same person.
+Therefore, to avoid application of this attribution rule, if the transferor is also a trustee, it’s important to make sure that there are at least two other trustees and that the transferor can’t be allowed to compel or overrule any majority decisions.
+With the creation of a trust, it may be easier just to make sure the settlor and trustee aren’t the same person.